Bhutan Spirit Sanctuary

 Wellness

-Facilities include 6 treatment rooms, heated indoor pool, saunas and steam rooms (male and female), Jacuzzi, fitness centre, lounge area and terrace for sunbathing.
+Wellness facilities include six treatment rooms, a heated indoor pool, saunas and steam rooms (male and female), a Jacuzzi, fitness centre, lounge area and a terrace for sunbathing.
+There's an art and pottery studio, too, for creative therapy.

 - Herbal compress